 Sean Brown: Sasha, you recently worked with a company that used SparkBeyond to answer some very specific strategic questions.
 What was the problem the company was trying to solve?

-Given that this was a private-equity-owned company, it had a certain runway to generate this growth from the standpoint of revenue and market-cap multiple.
-If there were materials or applications that were important but could not be built organically in a reasonable time, they were open to inorganic growth.
 This is a fragmented space, and there are many specialists in individual materials, so the third question for the company was, “How do we identify the universe of potential acquisition targets or partners?”

 Sean Brown: How did the company envision using SparkBeyond to get those answers?